Small farmlette with mountain view waiting for you.

 Our property is completely non smoking.

 Nearby: Nantahala National Forest, Great Smoky Mountain National Park, Qualla Boundary (Eastern Band of Cherokee), Appalachian and Bartram Trails, gem mining, trout fishing, waterfalls, natural waterslides and swimming holes, bike trails, greenway, fishing, boating, golf, birding, wildflowering, white watering.
 Nature photo ops abound.
-Grocery stores, Wal-Mart, library, bookstores, coffee shops with faster Internet, live theater, cinema, breweries.
+Grocery stores, Wal-Mart, library, bookstores, coffee shops, live theater, cinema, breweries.
 Local transit will come to the house with a day's notice.
 Asheville is 80 minutes away, Atlanta 3 hours.
 We have a folder of things to do in the area, such as visit the Museum of the American House Cat.
 During the summer, there are weekly outdoor concerts and occasional festivals.

 Our farm is suitable for children but not for the very young.
-We have an electric fence around the garden.
-The house is not childproof and the wood stove stands freely in the dining/living area.

-Due to the free range poultry, we ask house sitters not to bring their personal pets
+We ask house sitters not to bring their personal pets

-Kitchen remodel is totally functional but we haven't decided on countertops so half the countertops and kitchen table top are plywood
+Kitchen remodel is totally functional but we haven't decided on countertops so half the countertops and kitchen table top are plywood and tile temporary.

 Critter care you might not expect: